A Fraction of the Whole: Millionaire

 Martin comes up with a way to make everyone in Australia a millionaire, using a system similar to a lottery.
 He proposes the idea to Anouk, who helps get it approved by the most wealthy man in Australia and his son, both of whom are in charge of the nation's network of tabloids and paparazzi artists.

 Anouk eventually marries Oscar, the son.
-They put him on the covers of all the newspapers.
+They feature ,him on the covers of all the newspapers.
 Martin becomes the most beloved person in the country, except for Terry.
 People often refer to Martin in terms of being Terry's brother.
 This annoys Martin, but he is happy to know he is famous now.

 Out of the few randomly selected winners, Caroline, his true love from his childhood, is picked.
-Right before the ceremony, they get engaged, as do Anouk and the son of the wealthy man who had helped them.
+Right before the ceremony, they get engaged, as do Anouk and Oscar, the son of the wealthy man.

 While presenting the first millionaires, Martin declares that he is running for prime minister.
 Being beloved so much despite his foul speech, he is elected by a landslide so he continues his weird proposals make true in the country.
 With Eddie at his side helping with the lottery, it seems that nothing can go wrong, but eventually everything does.